MimeThaClown/Heist-of-Cinders/NPCS/Theodore Cinders.md

 ### Race: Half Elf
 ### Profession: Blacksmith and Architect
 # Description
 Soft spoken half elf.
-A gifted black smith and an architect
+A gifted black smith and an architect.
+Though he doesn't carry a sword there is a quiet strength in him that makes people feel safe (Mainly Amara hehe)

 Theodore Cinders runs a modest little forge nestled in the Escanor district.
 The sign above the door, aged by the weather and soot, read: “Fortune Favors the Bold”.
 He is a half-elf man who is Amara Silverthorn's childhood friend.
 He tends to be nervous and has good hospitality (he served Amara's friends pastries)